dockerman2020/Guestbook/service-catalog/cloud-sql-mysql/README.md

 https://cloud.google.com/kubernetes-engine/docs/concepts/add-on/service-broker),
 an implementation of the [Open Service Broker]( https://www.openservicebrokerapi.org/) standard.
-The sample web application allows users to store and retrieve very simple musician data.

 The sample highlights a number of Kubernetes and Open Service Broker concepts: